LuckyBOYZ/RegexDataGenerator/README.md

 }
 ```

-Input startAt but female with `true` value:
+Input startAt with incorrect value but female with `true` value:

 ```json
 {